bschuweiler/fish-weight/README.md

 Deploy as AWS Lambda
 --------------------

-For running as an AWS Lambda function, utilize index.handler
+For running as an AWS Lambda function, utilize fish_weight.app.lambda_handler()

-Also included is template.yml and buildspec.yml for use in AWS CodeStar with AWS SAM (Serverless Application Model)
+Also included is template.yml for use in
+AWS CodeStar with AWS SAM (Serverless Application Model)

 More info: